Boil order for some Clayton residents

-A boil order was issued for some Clayton, Illinois, residents, Tuesday afternoon according to city officials.
+A boil order was issued for some Clayton, Illinois, residents, according to city officials.

-Officials said the boil order is for residents on Main Street to East Lafayette Street and from South Madison to South Franklin Street.
+Officials said the boil order was effective immediately for 48 hours.
+They said residents impacted are those from Main Street to East Lafayette Street and South Madison Street to South Franklin Street.

-Officials said it was effective immediately and will last for 48 hours.
+Officials said the boil order was due to a water main break.

 Can't Find Something?